max-power/osmn/README.md

     zoom: 18,
     addressdetails: 1
 }
+OSMN.search(params)
 ```

-Check the complete list of parameters for each query on the Nominatim Wiki page (http://wiki.openstreetmap.org/wiki/Nominatim)
+Check the complete list of parameters for each query on the Nominatim documentation page (https://nominatim.org/release-docs/develop/api/Search/)

 ## License
 Copyright (c) 2012, Jorge Kalmbach <kalmbach.at.gmail.com>